onurgoker/laravelRestApi/README.md

 # Laravel Rest API v1.0.0

+Developer notes:
-Developer notes: PSR standarts are applied with respect to SonarLint tool configuration.
+PSR standarts are applied with respect to SonarLint tool configuration.
+Some unit tests are cli execution commands are described for testing purposes to demonstrate the functionality.
+This project does not fully support all unit tests.

 Suggested IDE / Text Editor: Visual Studio Code